 Municipalities, which are the most important institutions of local governments, have come to a very important position in the 21st century and have begun to be seen as a brake and balance element against the central government.
 They play an active role in the development and implementation of participatory democracy.
 The purpose and reason of the existence of public administration in democratic societies is service to society.
 In this context, municipalities have to have a sensitive, responsible, and respectful management philosophy towards the society they serve, and their success depends on the public relations management in their institutions (Sezgin, 2011: 93).
-Public relations.
+Public relations in municipalities are based on "two-way communication and interactions.
 It is a planned, programmed and continuous management function that aims to create and maintain mutual trust, adoption, and cooperation between the municipality and the people it serves (Yalçındağ, 1996: 10).